EuroProofNet/europroofnet.github.io/_pages/WG5/Prague23/meeting.md

 The travel and accommodation of a number of participants (approximately 15) will be supported by the [Cost Action CA20111 - European Research Network on Formal Proofs](https://europroofnet.github.io/).
-If you want to be funded, please
-Check the [eligibility](https://europroofnet.github.io/eligibility) and [reimbursement](https://europroofnet.github.io/reimbursement-rules/) rules to know whether you can be funded.
+If you want to be funded, please check the [eligibility](https://europroofnet.github.io/eligibility) and [reimbursement](https://europroofnet.github.io/reimbursement-rules/) rules to know whether you can be funded.
 [Register](https://e-services.cost.eu/action/CA20111/working-groups/apply) to EuroProofNet if not already done.
 Fill in the [following form](https://docs.google.com/forms/d/e/1FAIpQLSeFTGEY83NeryEMKe-_485uwdTkguhkJpvNkVRsdpoSyMxIlQ/viewform?usp=sf_link).
 Notifications will be sent on **March 17**.